insight-technology/PyInsightSQLTesting/README.md

-# PyInsightDatabaseTesting
+# PyInsightSQLTesting (formerly PyInsightDatabaseTesting)
-The Insight Database Testing SDK for Python
+The Insight SQL Testing SDK for Python